 “I would dearly love to reform the system so people aren’t able to give extreme amounts of money to parties and candidates,” he said, but “it makes no sense to unilaterally disarm.”

-Party officials earmarked his wire transfer for the Democratic National Convention.
+Party officials earmarked his wire transfer specifically for the Democratic National Convention.
 The impetus for Schoenberg’s donation was to attend a New York fundraiser with President Barack Obama, at which the most expensive ticket was $33,500.
-The fundraiser was of BuzzFeed chairman Kenneth Lerer, and garnered some controversy at the time because BuzzFeed had just cut off an advertising deal with the Republican National Committee.
+The fundraiser was held at the home of BuzzFeed chairman Kenneth Lerer, and garnered some controversy at the time because BuzzFeed had just cut off an advertising deal with the Republican National Committee.

 In a May 13 email discussing his $75,000 transfer, DNC National Finance Director Jordan Kaplan asked, “Why did they give 75,” referring to Schoenberg and his wife, Alexandra, who attended the Obama fundraiser with him.
 DNC Finance Chair Zachary Allen responded, “Convention.”